-After a tour around the town, you definitely want to try Hoi An Ancient Town’s variety of food choice.
-The town can well-serve you with both street-foods at cheapest price to finest dining restaurant, which also serve locals and Western cuisines.
-Don’t forget to try prawn dumplings and cao lau (Hoi An’s port noodle specialties).
+After a tour around the town, you definitely want to try Hoian Ancient Town’s variety of food choices.
+The town can well-serve you with both street-foods at the cheapest price to the finest dining restaurant, which also serves locals and Western cuisines.
+Don’t forget to try prawn dumplings and "Cao Lau" (Hoi An’s port noodle specialties).
 They also offer cooking classes in English for tourists.
 There are many big lounge bars and balcony dining section at most of the up-market restaurants.

-Night life in Hoi An is such special experience for any travelers who come for the first time.
+Nightlife in Hoi An is such a special experience for any travelers who come for the first time.
 Beautiful lanterns with various shapes and colors are lit up at night, covering upon the old yellow houses, which makes Hoi An sure does look like paintings.
-Many coffee, bars and restaurants welcome tourists with happy hour offers and friendly hood.
-Imagine chilling out in a century ancient shop house with a beer and some snacks, what can go wrong at such place?
+Many coffee, bars, and restaurants welcome tourists with happy hour offers and friendly hood.
+Imagine chilling out in a century ancient shophouse with a beer and some snacks, what can go wrong at such a place?

 Hoi An Street Food

 For ones who are more into sporty activities, 2 lovely beaches are waiting for you only about 5km away from Hoi An town center.
 A few good dive centers are also ready to assist the sportive travelers.
 Or you can just lie down and relax, a holiday within a tour.

 It takes only 20 to 30 minutes from Danang to Hoi An by bus, private car, taxi, or motorbikes.
 Those are plenty of choices for you to choose from.
 If you can spare a night at a unique place to enjoy its vivid nightlife, there are also many homestays or resorts, hotels located nearby, or even within the center for you to choose from.